 Just why, then, might institutions be necessary or highly desirable in order for global distributive justice to be achieved?
 What is it that global institutions would allow us to do which is much more difficult in their absence?
 Writing in the context of debates about human rights, Henry Shue has suggested two central reasons why institutions are useful in trying to deliver on our moral duties.
 The first can be called “efficiency”.
-If individuals were to try and fulfil their duties as separate individuals, the results would be highly inefficient.
+If individuals were to try to fulfil their duties as separate individuals, the results would be highly inefficient.
 Individuals simply lack the relevant information and expertise about how best to serve global justice, and the result is likely to be a great deal of wasted time, effort and money (Dave Eggers’s first novel satirizes just such a pair of well-intentioned but ill-informed individuals, who travel the world in an attempt to give their money away to those who deserve it more than they do; Eggers 2002).
 Alternatively, dedicated institutions could act on our behalf, and deliver great savings in time and money, at the same time as acting in a more coordinated and consistent way to address injustice.
 As a result, as Shue (1988: 696) puts it, “It will often be the case that resources are best employed not in direct action but in maintaining and enhancing institutions…or, where no effective institutions exist, in creating and building them.”
 A second reason, “respite”, refers to the corresponding savings that can be made in the demands made on individual duty-holders.
-Whereas individuals acting alone may feel desperately ineffective in confronting global injustice, and consumed by the enormity of the task of tackling it, institutions lift some of that burden off of their shoulders and leave them free to pursue the other legitimate projects they may have in their lives.
-Although global justice matters, it may not be the only thing that matters – and if the economies provided by institutions can help free up time for the other things that matter, then they are to be welcomed.
+Whereas individuals acting alone may feel desperately ineffective in confronting global injustice, and consumed by the enormity of the task of tackling it, institutions lift some of that burden off their shoulders and leave them free to pursue the other legitimate projects they may have in their lives.
+Although global justice matters, it may not be the only thing that matters: and if the economies provided by institutions can help free up time for the other things that matter, then they are to be welcomed.